-- 3.5.1.
-Taking part in programme components - 3.5.1.1 Students must register for the study component according to the applicable enrolment protocol.
-Registration is possible up to fourteen calendar days before the start, as stipulated in the programme prospectus. - 3.5.1.2 In the case of a programme component with restrictions on the number of participants, participation takes place in order of enrolment.
-For students enrolled in the programme, timely enrolment guarantees placement in the components that form part of the mandatory curriculum of the programme. - 3.5.1.3 Contrary to article 3.5.1.1, a different enrolment period applies for certain components, as approved by the Faculty Board.
-The relevant components and the corresponding enrolment term can be found in the Prospectus. - 3.5.1.4 Students who have not enrolled on time can report to the Education Administration Office of the faculty of which the study programme is part.
-The relevant enrolment protocol lists the circumstances on the basis of which students may be enrolled contrary to Article - 3.5.2.
-Sitting examinations - 3.5.2.1 At the same time as registering for the programme component, students register for the corresponding examination.
-A confirmation of registration for the examination is required. - 3.5.2.2 In order to sit the examination, students must confirm their participation.
-They can only sit an examination once confirmation of participation has been given. - 3.5.2.3 Students will receive a notification in good time asking them to confirm or cancel their participation.
-Confirmation of participation in an examination is possible up to ten calendar days before the examination takes place. - 3.5.2.4 Students who have not enrolled on time according to the applicable enrolment protocol may report to the Education Administration Office of the faculty of which the programme forms part. - 3.5.2.5 A different term applies for the situation as referred to in Article 4.5.4; in this case, students can register up to five calendar days before the examination takes place.
+- 3.5.2.
+Sitting examinations - 3.5.2.1 At the same time as registering for the component, students register for the corresponding examination.
+A confirmation of registration for the examination is required. - 3.5.2.2.
+Students who do not register for the component may register only for the examination or constituent examination.
+To be allowed to sit the examination or constituent examination, a confirmation of registration for the examination is required. - 3.5.2.2 In order to sit the examination, students must confirm their participation.
+They can only sit an examination once confirmation of participation has been given. - 3.5.2.3 Students will receive a notification in due time asking them to confirm or cancel their participation.
+Confirmation of participation in an examination is possible up to ten calendar days before the examination takes place. - 3.5.2.4 Students who have not enrolled on time according to the applicable enrolment protocol may report to the Science Student Administration. - 3.5.2.5 A different term applies for the situation as referred to in Article 4.5.4; in this case, students can register up to five calendar days before the examination takes place.